mlabs-haskell/hydra-auction-offchain/docs/API.md

 Takes `AuctionInfo` as an argument.

-Returns optionally missing `Maybe BidTerm` value.
+Returns optionally missing `Maybe BidTerms` value.

 ## Available to Sellers